Today is the internal communicator’s finest hour.

 You still want to encourage employees to express their concerns, but get them to do this directly with their line manager or human resource team, or via a confidential survey.

 - Recruit a team

 Create a tight-knit working party to shape the comms and keep it relevant.
-This team should include those who have their ear to the ground and are not afraid to voice genuine concerns.
+This team should include those who have their ear on the ground and are not afraid to voice genuine concerns.

 By now, some of the realities of Brexit will be surfacing.
 The anticipated changes will start to emerge, so it’s important to understand the Change Curve, and how people move through it differently.

 Blame is a natural stage of the change cycle so focus on building trust and keeping employees informed by running regular updates.
 This should be a key priority for your CEO and other senior executives.
-Employees hearing news first hand combats the spread of rumours.
+Employees hearing news firsthand combats the spread of rumors.